benansell/lobo/README.md

 ```
 lobo --framework=elm-test
 ```

-### --noPrompt
+### --noUpdate
-Prevents lobo and elm tools asking your permission, and always answers "yes"
+Prevents lobo from trying to update the elm-package.json file in tests directory.
+The default is to try and sync the elm-package.json files in the base and test directories.

 ### --noWarn
 Hides elm make build warnings.
 The default is to show warning messages

+### --prompt
+Prevents lobo and elm tools asking your permission, and always answers "yes"

 ### --quiet
 Minimise the output to build and test summary information and errors